MSJawad/bigRSA/README.md

 rsa.py is the file that generates the primes using milrab, asks for your preferred public value, and then proceeds to calculate the public and private keys for the program.
 With a successful input of e, it will produce two lists, one with the entire public key and the other with the private key.
-(Please Note: with an unsuccessful public value it will produce the message: "GCD is not 1".
-Please do not panic.
-This merely means the public value you have chosen is incompatible with the prime numbers produced.
-Please run the program again.
-If the problem persists you may want to consider changing the value of e as it may be a very divisible number with many unique prime factors)

 encrypt.py will take in your public key credentials and your message and will give you an encrypted message.